seandorsett/copilot-agent-and-mcp/demos/01-coding-agent-basic.md

 # Demo 1: Using GitHub Copilot Agent to add a (basic) new feature

 > [!NOTE]
-> This is a demo so it means that the trainer has to run the demo itself
+> This is a demo so it means that the trainer has to run the demo himself

 In this demo, we'll use GitHub Copilot Agent to add a new feature that allows users to remove books from their favorites list.
 This will demonstrate how Copilot Agent understands context, suggests solutions, and helps test the changes.